salesforce/threatshell/README.md

 Please see the docs for installation help and for threatshell usage details.

-I recommend using python virtual environments if you don't already.
-If you'd like to use python virtual environments, I detail (roughly) how to set one up in the install section of the docs, and there are plenty of awesome tutorials for setting up and using virtualenvs out there already if you still have questions.
+I recommend using python virtual environments (virtualenvs) if you don't already.
+If you'd like to use a virtualenv, I detail (roughly) how to set one up in the install section of the docs, and there are plenty of awesome tutorials for setting up and using virtualenvs out there already if you still have questions.

 Building the Docs